imosudi/sen_411_api/README.md

 }
 ```

-## Sample Query secure with JWT Access token from successful authntication :
+## Sample Secure Query with JWT Access token from a successful authentication :

 QUERY:
 ```graphql